Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Request-a-subscription.md

     Select ACL IP (host based) or Principal based

-    -   IP : add one or more IP addresses (IPv4 / IPv6).
+    -   IP: add one or more IP addresses (IPv4 / IPv6).
-    -   Principal : add one or more Principals (SSL DN strings or usernames).
+    -   Principal: add one or more Principals (SSL DN strings or usernames).

 8. Add any remarks that will help the reviewer make an informed